nicolas-van/pygreen/README.markdown

 their creators try to add new features those will not be correctly documented, so the users do not know how to use them.

-The fact that PyGreen has very little features **is a feature**.
+The fact that PyGreen has a small set of features **is a feature**.
 PyGreem is just Mako templates served using the [Bottle](http://bottlepy.org/) micro- framework.
 Mako templates can contain Python so if you need to do complex stuff just import whatever you need, type the code and get the job done.
 You